TheSil/edge_puzzle/readme.md

 <img src="./data/preview_play.png">

-All pieces are on board, you can use following keys:
+All pieces are placed on board.
+You can use following keys:

 | key | function |
 | --- | --- |